adityaketkar/garden/content/_index.md

 ---
-title: 🪴 Quartz 3.1
+title: 🪴 Aditya Ketkar
-tags:
-- example-tag
-disableToc: false # do not show a table of contents on this page if enabled
+disableToc: true # do not show a table of contents on this page if enabled
 ---
 Aditya
 Host your second brain and [digital garden](https://jzhao.xyz/posts/digital-gardening) for free.
 Quartz features